Protecting Nature in the Show-Me State

 As Missourians, we love hiking through a prairie blanketed with vibrant wildflowers, floating down a clear, spring-fed stream, or camping in an Ozark forest.
 These lands and waters are a part of our natural heritage, and they provide us with food, water, energy, shelter, and a place to play.

-The Nature Conservancy in Missouri is one of the state's leading conservation organizations.
-Established more than 50 years ago, the Missouri program has an impressive history of success.
-We have protected more than 145,000 acres of Missouri's natural treasures, including the forests and rivers of the Missouri Ozarks and the vast sea of grass in the Grand River Grasslands.
+With the support of our committed members and partners, we have protected more than 150,000 acres of our state's natural treasures, including the forests and rivers of the Missouri Ozarks and the vast sea of prairie in the Grand River Grasslands.

 The stories below highlight how we're working to protect nature, transform the way we use the Earth's resources, and inspire action - today and for future generations.

 The Western Ozark Waters Initiative is protecting the unique rivers and streams of the Western Missouri Ozarks.
 Hear about the program and how these waters shape our lives.

 Our hawksbill sea turtle satellite tagging program is made possible through the support of a family from St. Louis.